This Delicious Semolina Pudding Should Be Your Next Breakfast Or Dessert Dish!

 Before you make this semolina pudding recipe, read through our recipe tips and considerations so that you have an idea of what to expect and can achieve the best results:

-- Germans have two different types of semolina: Hartweizengrieß (“Hard wheat semolina” used to describe durum wheat semolina) and Weichweizengrieß (“soft wheat semolina” used to describe semolina that is not durum and is more white in color).
+- Germans have two different types of “Grieß” (semolina): Hartweizengrieß (“Hard wheat semolina” used to describe durum wheat semolina) and Weichweizengrieß (“soft wheat semolina” used to describe semolina that is not durum and also known as farina).
 Weichweizengrieß is the one commonly used for semolina pudding in Germany and a similar product can be found in North America under the brand name “Cream of Wheat”.
-However, we typically use durum wheat semolina for this recipe and it turns out really well!
+However, we often use durum wheat semolina for this recipe and it turns out really well!
 So, feel free to use what you have on hand and prefer the taste of.

 - When making semolina pudding, it’s important to stir the pudding really well since you don’t want to end up with lumps in it.